 Our officials have stated that February's Special Election may not give a true indication of the "true picture."
-Frankly, this is payers money and valuable time.
+Frankly, this is one of our main reasons referendum to be voted on, absolutely a waste of taxpayers money and valuable time.